SushanthPS/Lenskart-Clone/README.md

 # Lenskart Clone :smile:

 #### This is a lenskart website clone made using
-1) HTML, CSS and JS for the frontend
+1) HTML, CSS and JavaScript for the frontend
 2) Node and MongoDB for the backend
 3) Express, Cors, and Mongoose NPM packages